ms-iot/remote-wiring/README.md

 3. Make sure to choose the proper baud rate when connecting to your device.
 Bluetooth devices may require a specific baud rate, and both StandardFirmata and Windows Remote Arduino need to agree on this setting!

 ##5 Steps to Your Remote Arduino Project
-You can always [clone the samples repository](http://github.com/ms-iot/windows-remote-arduino-samples) for a quick dive into
+This section covers the basics of creating your own project to use Windows Remote Arduino.
+You can always [clone the samples repository](http://github.com/ms-iot/windows-remote-arduino-samples) for a quick dive into some existing examples!

 1. [Upload StandardFirmata to your Arduino](#arduino-setup)
 2. [Create a project](installation.md/#installation) or use a [sample project](http://github.com/ms-iot/windows-remote-arduino-samples)